-You may apply to other National Endowment for the Arts funding opportunities, including Art Works and Our Town, in addition to this program solicitation.
+You may apply to other National Endowment for the Arts funding opportunities, including Art Works, in addition to the Careers in the Arts Toolkit opportunity.
 In each case, the request must be for a distinctly different project.

 How to Prepare and Submit an Application